blus-audio/hardware/blus-mini/README.md

 - S/PDIF input and output
 - Auxiliary I2S input and output
 - Full 32 bit digital audio chain with analog conversion only in the amplifiers

+## State of development

+This amplifier board is not yet fully tested.
+Do not build before a release.